tallman5/fusion-scripts/README.md

 ### [update-partnumbers](src/update-partnumbers/update-partnumbers.py)

+> [!WARNING]
+This one may or may not work any more.
+After a Fusion update, it appears copy/paste does not result in components with the index in parenthesis.

 This script is a helper for the Export BOM script.
 When parts are pasted using "Paste New" in Fusion, they receive a name with an appended index (e.g., `Component (1)`).
 This causes the BOM to treat them as separate items.
 This script finds such indexed parts and assigns a common non-indexed name to the part number attribute, ensuring that identical parts are grouped together in the BOM with a proper quantity count.

 ### [attribute-editor](src/attribute-editor/attribute-editor.py)